JoshuaMarkle/domjudge-aws-instructions/README.md

 chmod +x /home/ubuntu
 ```

 Now, you should be able to see the DOMJudge website with a login (`http://public_ip/domjudge`).
+The admin username is `admin` and the password is located in: `~/domjudge/domserver/etc/initial_admin_password.secret`.
+If you can't see the DOMJudge webserver, something has gone wrong :anguished:.

 # Installing DOMJudge Judges